Interested in Officiating?

 6. Register with the League where you want to Officiate

-· Travel game officiating is done through Southeastern Hockey Officials Association (SHOA). http://www.shoarefs.org
+- Travel game officiating is done through Southeastern Hockey Officials Association (SHOA).
+Contact them: http://www.shoarefs.org

-7.Attend the Raiders Watch From the Stands Review in November (especially new Level 1 officials):
+7.Attend the Raiders Watch From the Stands Review in Fall (Date TBD)

-Learn from senior officials as you watch a game with them and listen to their commentary about the referees on the ice during the game.
-They will share observations about positioning, skating, judgement and rule knowledge.
+- Watch from the Stands is when you learn from senior officials as you watch a game with them and listen to their commentary about the referees on the ice during the game.
+They will share observations about positioning, skating, judgment and rule knowledge.
 They will be available to answer your questions and provide a lot of insight into the job of youth hockey officiating.